-A recipe inspired by food writer Jeffrey Steingarten’s travels in Italy, from The Man Who Ate Everything (Random House, 1998)
+A recipe from food writer Jeffrey Steingarten, inspired by his travels in Italy, from The Man Who Ate Everything (Random House, 1998).

 1-1/2 ounces Dutch-process cocoa, densely packed

 2 3/4 cup water